-Age: 55
+Age: 56

 Massachusetts, U.S.A.

 Independent

 Director since 2005

-2020 Voting Results For: 98.23% Withheld: 1.77% Mr. Philip is a corporate director.
-He served as the Chief Operating Officer of Partners in Health (a non-profit health care organization) from January 2013 until March 2017.
+2021 Voting Results For: 97.93% Withheld: 2.07% Mr. Philip is a corporate director.
+He served as the Chief Operating Officer of Partners in Health (a non-profit health care organization) from 2013 until 2017.
 In addition, Mr. Philip was a Special Partner at Highland Consumer Fund (consumer-oriented private equity fund), serving in this role from 2013 until 2017.
 He served as Managing General Partner at Highland Consumer Fund from 2006 to 2013.
-Prior thereto, Mr. Philip served as President and Chief Executive Officer of Decision Matrix Group, Inc. (research and consulting firm) from May 2004 to November 2005.
-Prior to joining Decision Matrix Group, Inc., he was Senior Vice-President of Terra Networks, S.A. (global Internet company) from October 2000 to January 2004.
+Prior thereto, Mr. Philip served as President and Chief Executive Officer of Decision Matrix Group, Inc. (research and consulting firm) from 2004 to 2005.
+Prior to joining Decision Matrix Group, Inc., he was Senior Vice-President of Terra Networks, S.A. (global Internet company) from 2000 to 2004.
 In 1995, Mr. Philip joined Lycos, Inc. (an Internet service provider and search company) as one of its founding members.
-During his time with Lycos, Inc., Mr. Philip held the positions of President, Chief Operating Officer and Chief Financial Officer at different times.
+At Lycos, Inc., Mr. Philip held the positions of President, Chief Operating Officer and Chief Financial Officer at different times.
 Prior to joining Lycos, Inc., Mr. Philip was the Vice-President of Finance for The Walt Disney Company, and prior thereto Mr. Philip spent a number of years in investment banking.
-Mr. Philip holds a Master of Business Administration from Harvard Business School.
-He is the Lead Director of Hasbro, Inc. and sits on its Compensation Committee, Executive Committee as well as on its Nominating, Governance and Social Responsibility Committee.
-Mr. Philip is also the Lead Director of United Airlines Holdings, Inc. and sits on its Audit Committee, its Executive Committee, and is also Chairman of its Nominating and Governance Committee.
-In addition, he is on the board of directors and a member of the Audit Committee of Experience Investment Corp., a special purpose acquisition company.
+He sits on the board of directors of Hasbro, Inc. and on its Compensation Committee, Executive Committee and is the Chairman of its Nominating, Governance and Social Responsibility Committee.
+Mr. Philip is also the Non-Executive Chairman of United Airlines Holdings, Inc. and sits on its Audit Committee, and is also Chairman of its Executive Committee and of its Nominating and Governance Committee.
+In addition, he is on the board of directors, a member of the Compensation Committee and Chairman of the Audit Committee of Blade Air Mobility.
+Inc., a technology-powered, global air mobility platform.
+Mr. Philip received a B.S. in Economics and Mathematics from Vanderbilt University and holds a Master of Business Administration from Harvard Business School.

-Board/Committee Membership Attendance Other Public Board Membership Board of Directors 10/10 Entity Since Human Resources & Compensation Committee (1) 5/5 Experience Investment Corp.
-2019 Nominating Governance and 4/4 United Airlines Holdings, Inc. 2016 Social Responsibility Committee (1) 4/4 Hasbro, Inc. 2002
+Board/Committee Membership Attendance Other Public Board Membe ership Board of Directors 6/6 Entity Since Human Resources & Compensation Committee (1) 5/5 Blade Air Mobility, Inc. (previously Experience Investment Corp.)
+2019 Nominating Governance and Social 5/5 United Airlines Holdings, Inc. 2016 Responsibility Committee (1) Hasbro, Inc. 2002